All about feeding

 Pollen, to which bees add nectar, glandular secretions, and lactic acid bacteria, undergoes fermentation by lactic acid bacteria to form bee bread.

-- optimization of digestibility, notably through the breakdown of pollen grain walls and the digestion of carbohydrates
+- optimisation of digestibility, among other things by degradation of pollen grain walls and digestion of carbohydrates

-- an increased presence of enzymes useful for pollen maturation
+- an increase in the presence of enzymes useful for pollen maturation

-- the production of amino acids, peptides, vitamins, trace elements (including omega-3 and omega-6 fatty acids), increasing the nutritional value of bee bread
+- production of amino acids, peptides, vitamins, trace elements (including omega-3 and omega-6 fatty acids) increasing the nutritional value of bee bread

 - a reduction in the content of non-acidophilic pathogenic bacteria and fungi (Ascosphaera, etc.) thanks to the action of lactic acid bacteria (Čeksterytė, 2012), which produce lactic acid, lowering the pH of bee bread

-- seeding of the intestines of young bees with these bacteria (and thus acquisition of their benefits for digestion and vitamin synthesis).
+- seeding of the intestine of young bees with these bacteria (and therefore acquisition of their benefits on digestion and vitamin synthesis).

-The composition of bee bread is broadly close to that of fresh pollen, but the latter contains more compounds of interest, bacteria, enzymes, and molds (Guilliam, 1997).
+The composition of bee bread is broadly similar to that of fresh pollen, but it contains more interesting compounds, bacteria, enzymes, and moulds (Guilliam, 1997).
 Its biological value is therefore higher.

-Bee bread provides proteins, amino acids, fibers, lipids, vitamins, and minerals to the colony.
-It thus helps to balance the bees’ diet so as to prevent deficiencies (in particular in vitamins and minerals).
+Bee bread provides proteins, amino acids, fibres, lipids, vitamins, and minerals to the colony.
+It thus helps to balance the bees’ diet in order to avoid deficiencies (particularly in vitamins and minerals).

-According to Somerville (2005), we assume that pollen represents 10% to 20% of the total consumption of the bee, respectively in broodless situations and during brood-rearing periods.
+According to Somerville (2005), we assume that pollen represents 10% to 20% of the bee’s total consumption, respectively in broodless situations and during the rearing period.

 |

-The protein requirements of the adult bee are described by Crailsheim (1986) in the graph (figure 3).
-It illustrates variation in the amount of leucine in the hemolymph of the adult bee.
+The protein needs of the adult bee are described by Crailsheim (1986) in the graph (Figure 3).
+It illustrates the variation in the amount of leucine in the haemolymph of the adult bee.
 Leucine is a very good indicator of protein consumption because:

-- it is the predominant amino acid in hemolymph proteins,
+- it is the major amino acid in haemolymph proteins,

-- it is an essential amino acid (see figure 4 - next page) that can only be supplied by diet.
+- it is an essential amino acid (see Figure 4 - next page) that can only be provided by diet.

-In the first days after emergence, the adult bee requires a protein-rich diet, a large share of which is used for the development of the hypopharyngeal glands and the production of royal jelly (Maurizio, 1954).
+In the first days after emergence, the adult bee requires a protein-rich diet, much of which is used for the development of hypopharyngeal glands and the production of royal jelly (Maurizio, 1954).
 Pain and Maugenet (1966) estimated that nearly 60 mg per bee are consumed during the first ten days.

-Protein feeding decreases rapidly and stabilizes at 20% of the initial needs from 15 days after emergence (Crailsheim, 1986).
-Often, nurse bees ensure through trophallaxis the feeding of older workers such as foragers (Crailsheim et al., 1998).
+Protein feeding decreases rapidly and stabilises at 20% of initial needs from 15 days after emergence (Crailsheim, 1986).
+Often, nurse bees ensure via trophallaxis the feeding of older workers such as foragers (Crailsheim et al., 1998).

-Important: If nurse bees do not find the proteins necessary for their diet (likewise during heavy Varroa infestation), their hypopharyngeal glands do not develop fully and their production of royal jelly does not allow normal brood development and/or adequate feeding of the queen.
-The latter’s egg-laying is reduced as a result.
-Secretions from the hypopharyngeal glands represent about 95% of the total amount of proteins necessary for the development of a larva (Babendreier et al., 2004).
-For Pernal and Currie (2000), pollen plays a role in vitellogenesis and, in the absence of a queen, it increases the development of the bees’ ovaries.
+Important: If nurse bees do not find the proteins necessary for their diet (as well as in the case of heavy Varroa infestation), their hypopharyngeal glands do not develop fully and their royal jelly production does not allow normal brood development and/or correct feeding of the queen.
+The latter’s egg-laying is reduced.
+Hypopharyngeal gland secretions represent about 95% of the total amount of proteins necessary for the development of a larva (Babendreier et al., 2004).
+For Pernal and Currie (2000), pollen is involved in vitellogenesis and, in the absence of a queen, it increases the development of the bees’ ovaries.

 Larvae are fed with larval jelly.
 This jelly has a composition similar to that of royal jelly during the first three days.
-Thereafter, nurse bees progressively incorporate pollen and honey depending on larval age (Winston, 1987).
-Larvae mainly consume pollen on the 4th and 5th days of their life.
-Cremonez (1998) established that a larva consumes 30 mg of protein (i.e., 125 mg of pollen) to become a worker; which means that one kilogram of pollen can potentially raise 8,000 workers.
+Thereafter, nurse bees gradually incorporate pollen and honey depending on larval age (Winston, 1987).
+Larvae consume pollen mainly on the 4th and 5th days of their life.
+Cremonez (1998) established that a larva consumes 30 mg of proteins (i.e., 125 mg of pollen) to become a worker; which means that one kilogram of pollen can potentially raise 8,000 workers.

-A good protein content for drone larvae and for the first days of the adult stage allows rapid and normal sexual maturity (Szolderits and Crailsheim, 1993) and the production of a large number of spermatozoa (Nguyen, 1999).
-These protein needs are covered by food (a mixture of glandular secretions, pollen, and honey) provided by young workers to drones aged 1 to 8 days.
+A good protein content for drone larvae and for the first days of the adult stage allows rapid and normal sexual maturity (Szolderits and Crailsheim, 1993), and a large number of spermatozoa produced (Nguyen, 1999).
+These protein needs are covered by the food (a mixture of glandular secretions, pollen, and honey) that young workers give to drones aged 1 to 8 days.

 A colony will therefore consume between 12 and 40 kg of pollen per year.
-The qualitative aspect of pollens is very important, insofar as it is the amount of protein supplied to the hive that is decisive.
-For example, a colony that collects 3 kg of pollen at 20% protein will have the same amount of available protein as a colony that collects 2 kg of pollen at 30% protein.
+The qualitative aspect of pollens is very important insofar as it is the amount of proteins brought to the hive that is decisive.
+For example, a colony that collects 3 kg of pollen at 20% protein will have the same amount of proteins available as a colony that collects 2 kg of pollen at 30% protein.

 3. Amino acids

-Amino acids are small nitrogen-containing molecules that bind to form peptides (when they are few in number) or proteins (when there are more than 50).
-There are 20 of them in nature.
+Amino acids are small nitrogen-containing molecules that bind together to form peptides (when they are few in number) or proteins (when they are more than 50).
+There are 20 in nature.

 |